erikabalarezo/web-app/README.md

 Ottawa For Families is oriented to families with children who live or visit Ottawa and who have access to mobile devices or desktops.

-There are many apps that provide info about Ottawa public locations and the events happening in Ottawa but there aren’t too many specific for families with children.
+There are many apps that provide info about Ottawa public locations and the events happening in Ottawa but there arenï¿½t too many specific for families with children.

 With this app, families can find locations/events quickly, in an organized manner and spend a fun day.